platform-projects/provisioner/README.md

   * [8.1 - Known Issues](#issues)
   * [8.2 - ]
 ## <a href="#description"></a>1.0 Description
-This sample tool shows how to programmatically create, update and delete SAP Data Warehouse Cloud artifacts.
+This sample tool is an example of how to programmatically create, update and delete SAP Data Warehouse Cloud artifacts.
 The tool, referred to as **provisioner**, is written in Python and demonstrates how to automate various SAP Data Warehouse Cloud provisioning activities.
 The **provisioner** can perform the following actions against SAP Data Warehouse Cloud tenants:
 - create and remove spaces with a simplified command line
 - bulk create and remove spaces using a CSV file
 - create and remove connections in one, or many spaces
 - create and remove shared objects from one space to another
+- create scripts of multiple commands
 - generate a set of HANA tables for analytics

 ## 2.0 - Requirements
-To successfully run this tool various enviro
+Before running the **provisioner**, the following configurations and 3rd party components must be available.
 ### 2.1 - Required
 - SAP Data Warehouse Cloud administrator access, i.e., user with <span style="color: green">**DW&nbsp;Administrator**</span> privilege
 - [Python version 3.8](https://www.python.org/downloads "Download") or higher